 6. Ransomware

-Ransomware attacks are particularly annoying and dangerous because they gain access to your sensitive information and encrypt it so you can no longer access it.
-Then the hacker holds that information hostage until you agree to pay a ransom demand for it.
+Ransomware attacks are particularly annoying and dangerous because they gain access to your sensitive information and encrypt it, so you can no longer access it.
+Then the hacker holds that information hostage until you agree to pay a ransom.

 Beware of scareware

 Scareware tries to trick you into downloading malware by using scare tactics.
-These could include a pop-up ad that says your computer has a virus and you need to click a link to download antivirus software.
+These could include a pop-up ad that claims your computer has a virus and urges you to click a link to download antivirus software.

-One of the best ways to avoid falling for a scareware scam is to not click on any suspicious links and instead go straight to the website of well-known and reputable software companies to download an antivirus program.
+One of the best ways to avoid falling for a scareware scam is to avoid clicking on any suspicious links and instead go straight to the websites of well-known, reputable software companies to download an antivirus program.

 7. Rootkit

-A rootkit program gives administrator-level access to your device.
-This malware conceals its existence and actions from you so that it can remotely execute files and even change system configurations on your machine.
+A rootkit program gives a hacker administrator-level access to your device.
+This malware conceals its presence and activities from you, allowing it to remotely execute files and even change system configurations on your machine without you noticing.

-Once the rootkit infects the device, it can spy on your usage by accessing the computer log files.
-It gives continued privileged access to your files while you have no knowledge the malware is present.
+Once the rootkit infects the device, it can spy on your usage by accessing the computer's log files.
+It provides continued privileged access to your files without your knowledge that the malware is present.

 8. Spyware

 Spyware is malicious software that runs on your device in secret.
 It reports your sensitive information back to the hacker who controls it.
-Spyware may not disrupt your applications immediately because it wants to remain in hiding.
-Eventually, it can grant remote access to the cybercriminal and target your private data.
+Spyware may not immediately disrupt your applications because it wants to remain hidden.
+Eventually, it can grant a cybercriminal remote access and target your private data.

-This form of malware can affect the speed and performance of your device.
-It can also be the culprit of identity theft, causing financial and legal issues in the form of a data breach before the malware gets sorted out.
+This form of malware can affect your device's speed and performance.
+It can also be the culprit behind identity theft, causing financial and legal issues through a data breach before the malware is sorted out.

 9. Trojan horse

 A Trojan horse gets downloaded onto your computer when it’s disguised as legitimate software.
-The malicious code gets hidden in an attachment or email that gets transferred onto your device.
+The malicious code is hidden in an attachment or email that is transferred to your device.

 Once the Trojan horse gets installed, the code gives the attacker access to your files, online activity, and other data.
 This malware gets its name from Greek mythology.
 As the story goes, enemies of Troy got inside the gates by using a horse they pretended was a gift.